26 Jan The Best Exercises for the Glute Med

 Learn more side plank progressions HERE!

 The 2011 study allowed increased depth for the single leg squat as compared to the study published in 2009.
 This crucial difference led to a higher level of glute med activation during the single leg squat in this study than the sidelying hip abduction.
-Additionally, this study included clamshell variations such as the reverse clamshell that was shown to have greater glute med activation than the sidelying hip abduction exercise.
+Additionally, this study included clamshell variations such as the reverse clamshell which was shown to have greater glute med activation than the sidelying hip abduction exercise.

 Clam – Internal Rotation